City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The latest sold house price index by the Land Registry, shows the following average 'sold' house prices across the London Borough of Westminster.

-Terraced houses in Westminster represent substantial premiums at 154.0% above London averages, while flats and maisonettes show the smallest (bit still significant) premium at 81.9% above typical London prices.
+Terraced houses in Westminster represent substantial premiums at 186.2% above London averages, while flats and maisonettes show the smallest (but still significant) premium at 107.9% above typical London prices.

 For investors considering Westminster, it is likely their investment property checklist is out of the window and criteria like rental yields simply isn't a deciding factor.

-For those considering Westminster investment, the apartment market at £806,761 offers the most accessible entry point.
+For those considering Westminster investment, the apartment market at £922,296 offers the most accessible entry point.
 Yet this represents more than most investors would spend on entire portfolios elsewhere.
-When you combine this with Westminster's modest yields, it becomes clear why this market serves capital preservation and prestige rather than cashflow or income generation.
+When you combine this with Westminster's low yields, it becomes clear why this market serves capital preservation and prestige rather than cashflow or income generation.
+There will be some investors, having already benefitted from significant capital growth may now be looking to retire and considering to sell their property portfolio, however this will require a specialist buyer for this specialist high networth property market.

 Property Data Sources